-- Drinking strategy: Throughout the weekend, be sure to ask for light pours of cocktails and wines: it’s good for you and prevents food waste.
+- Drinking strategy: Throughout the weekend, be sure to ask for light pours of cocktails and wines (or share with a companion) — it’s better for you and prevents food waste.
 Hydrate early and often — grab some water hourly to combat your drinks.
 It’s also perfectly okay to throw out sips of wine you don’t care for (or can’t reasonably consume safely) on the lawn — just watch your aim.

-With all of that in mind, go forth and eat and drink well at this year’s Austin Food & Wine Festival.
+With all of that in mind, go forth and eat and drink well at Austin Food & Wine Festival 2022.

 The Fire Pits